petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 the software world,
 but I believe those mentioned above have not yet crossed over.

-In this article I will focus on one set of practices in particular: those of _Continuous Integration_ and _Continuous Delivery_ ([CI/CD](https://en.wikipedia.org/wiki/CI/CD))), which could manifest as something we might call
+Here I will focus on one set of practices in particular: those of _Continuous Integration_ and _Continuous Delivery_ ([CI/CD](https://en.wikipedia.org/wiki/CI/CD))), which could manifest as something we might call